 - Understand your needs as well as your partner’s

-When is the Right Time to Seek Therapy?
+When is the Right Time to Get Marriage Counseling?

 However, it’s never too late to work on your relationship, even after an affair.
-Researcher, Dr. John Gottman found that the average couple waits six years before seeking help for marriage problems.
+Researcher, Dr. John Gottman found that married couples wait six years on average before seeking help for marriage problems.
 By this point, problems are often deeply ingrained patterns that can be much more difficult to work through.
-You can certainly improve your relationship at this point, but you might expect to spend a longer time working on skills and rebuilding your connection.
+You can certainly improve a troubled relationship at this point, but you might expect to spend a longer time working on skills and rebuilding your connection.

 What if My Partner is Not Interested in Coming to Marriage Counseling?

 We still recommend that you come to explore on your own how you can improve your relationship.
 It only takes one change in a system to make a significant impact – just like the pebble in a pond analogy.
 We start by helping you understand your needs and how to communicate more effectively with your partner.
 And we also help you see both perspectives so you can create new ways of interacting in your relationship.

 Sometimes it can be useful for you to learn assertive communication or understand relationship patterns in your life.
 When you spend time learning how to be happier in your relationship, your relationship improves – without you trying so hard.
 Read more about our relationship counseling services.